Today we’re going to take a look at taurine, an amino acid that brand new research reveals plays multiple and amazing roles in bone health.

 But where taurine really shines is in regards to bone health.

 Exciting New Research Reveals a Taurine-Dependent, Bone-Building Biological Process

 For this groundbreaking study, researchers found that B12 deficiency severely reduced bone mass in young mice.
-This is old news to Savers, who are well aware of the bone-building properties of B12, a Foundation Supplement in the Save Our Bones Program.
+This is old news to Savers, who are well aware of the bone-building properties of B12, a Foundation Supplement in the Osteoporosis Reversal Program.
 But the mechanism by which B12 increased bone density was previously not well understood.

 That’s where taurine comes in.

 In the mouse study, scientists were surprised to find that low B12 levels decreased the number of osteoblasts (bone-building cells) by two-thirds, but the number of osteoclasts (bone-destroying cells) remained unchanged.
 Plus low B12 levels had a profound effect on liver cells.1

 Researchers found that the liver cells of mice born to B12-deficient mothers were unable to produce taurine – suggesting the importance both of the liver and of taurine in B12 uptake.
 The mice’s bones grew normally and recovered density when they were fed regular doses of taurine.1